Art, Museums

 A detail from Homage to Jean Clair for His Exhibition “Cosmos”, 2012 by Sam Szafran

 Sam Szafran preferred to work in the seclusion of his studio, far removed from the big-city and international art scenes.
 As a self-taught artist, Szafran introduced himself to pastels before exploring watercolors.
 Szafran’s methodical application of these mediums combined with his distorted perspective invite the viewer into his labyrinthine, challenging and at times claustrophobic world.
 For large-scale works of art, he turned primarily to his watercolors, though he often mixed dry with wet on paper using his two favorite materials — pastel and watercolor — which is no easy task to master.
 In the isolation of the workshop, Szafran depicted and deconstructed the world around him, including the plants in his art studio.
 Throughout his life, he returned to these ornamental foliage motifs in what he called his “nod to Matisse.”
-This show closed on January 16, 2023.
+This show closed in January 2023.

 Homage to Jean Clair for His Exhibition “Cosmos”, 2012 by Sam Szafran